 Take one cup of sugar to the beaten white of one egg.
 Put the sugar on to boil with two tablespoons of water.
 When this has boiled clear pour on the beaten white of the egg, stirring constantly until cold.
 Flavor.

-The cranberry kissel is the most famous of Russian kissels.
+The cranberry kissel is the maybe most famous Russian kissel, also spelled kisel.
 It makes an excellent cranberry dessert to serve at Thanksgiving, Christmas, or on any special occasion.
-Desserts fit for an Imperial Family!
+Imagine.
+Desserts fit for your imperial family!

-The Russian dessert recipes will help you to sample a couple of the delicious treats characteristic of Old Russia.
+The traditional Russian dessert recipes featured on this page will allow you to sample some of the delicious dessert treats that are characteristic of Old Russia. Вкусный!